USEPA/SSN2/README.md

 ## Statement of Need

 Streams provide vital aquatic services that sustain wildlife, provide drinking and irrigation water, and support recreational and cultural activities.
 Data are often collected at various locations on a stream network and used to characterize some scientific phenomenon in the stream.
 Spatial stream network (SSN) models use a spatial statistical modeling framework to describe unique and complex dependencies on a stream network resulting from a branching network structure, directional water flow, and differences in flow volume.
 SSN models relate a response variable to one or more explanatory variables, a spatially independent error term (i.e., nugget), and up to three spatially dependent error terms: tail-down errors, tail-up errors, and Euclidean errors.
 Tail-down errors restrict spatial dependence to flow-connected sites (i.e., water flows from an upstream to a downstream site) and incorporate spatial weights (i.e., additive function) to describe the branching network between them.
 Tail-up errors describe spatial dependence between both flow-connected and flow-unconnected (i.e., sites that share a common downstream junction but not flow) sites, but spatial weights are not required.
 Euclidean errors describe spatial dependence between sites based on Euclidean distance and are governed by factors not confined to the stream network like regional geology.
+The `SSN2` **R** package is designed to help users fit SSN models to their stream network data.

 ## Installation Instructions